-The Sun City West Woodshop is a social club that operates under a set of bylaws approved by the Sun City West Rec Board.
+The Sun City West Wood Workers Club is a social club for Sun City West members of the Recreation Center and operates under a set of bylaws approved by the Sun City West Recreation Center Board Bylaws.
 It is a place to make items out of wood and have a great time doing it.
+The club building has over 6,000 square feet filled with state-of-the-art woodworking power equipment and hand tools.
+Located behind the Kuentz Recreation Center in Sun City West at the corner of R.H.
+Johnson and Stardust Blvd.
 It is not a production facility where members can make items to sell to the public.
-Exceptions to this rule allow members to sell approved items at the SCW Village Store and at one or both of the 2 craft fairs that are held in the spring and fall.
+We can accommodate both experienced wood workers and novices with training classes.

-General membership meetings are held on the first Tuesday of the month at 1pm in the SCW lecture hall (except for June, July and Aug).
-The Woodshop closes at noon that day to facilitate meeting attendance and to allow for hands-on training of new members.
+The Wood Workers Club makes a big effort to hold social events every few months.
+Our members enjoy picnics, holiday parties, happy hours, potlucks and socials.
+Check out our event calendar for specific dates.
+General membership meetings are held on the first Tuesday of the month at 1 pm (except for June, July and Aug).
+The Wood shop closes at noon that day to facilitate the meeting attendance and to allow for hands-on training of new members in the Orientation Class.

-Anyone who wants to become a member of the Woodshop must take a 3 – day orientation course; these sessions are usually held on the first Monday, Tuesday and Wednesday of each month – see the Woodshop calendar for dates.
-The signup sheets for these classes are in a notebook at the Tool Crib.
+Anyone who wants to become a member of the Wood Workers Club must take a 3 – day orientation course; these sessions are usually held on the first Monday, Tuesday and Wednesday of each month – see the Wood Workers Club calendar for dates.
+Club Event Calendar.

 There is a suggestion box in that same hallway.
 If you have a good idea to share, fill out a form and put it in the box.
 Your suggestion will be discussed at the next board meeting.

 Appropriate footwear must be worn while in the shop.
 Closed toed shoes are a must.
-Sandles are not allowed for obvious reasons.
+Sandals are not allowed for obvious reasons.

 If you aren’t sure how to use a machine or are rusty since shop class, please ask another member for help.
 We all need help and are happy to assist.